hugomflavio/actel/cran-comments.md

 migration() and residency() only write to the file system by explicit user request (i.e. if the user sets 'report' to TRUE).

+* The function appendTo() now writes to R's temporary folder.

 * Removed markup from the package description